Vegetation Characteristics and Processes Data

 NASA's ECOsystem Spaceborne Thermal Radiometer Experiment on Space Station (ECOSTRESS) aboard the International Space Station (ISS) measures the temperature of plants to better understand how they respond to the stress of insufficient water availability.
 ECOSTRESS was launched in June 2018 and uses a multispectral thermal infrared radiometer to measure radiance, which is converted into surface temperature and emissivity.
 ECOSTRESS produces Level 3 ET data products according to the Priestly-Taylor Jet Propulsion Laboratory (PT-JPL) algorithm, using the surface temperature and emissivity as inputs (among other ancillary data inputs from other sources).

-Research quality ECOSTRESS ET data products can be accessed directly via Earthdata Search or LP DAAC's Data Pool; datasets are available as HDF files but are, in some cases, customizable to GeoTIFF.
+Research quality ECOSTRESS ET data products can be accessed directly via Earthdata Search or LP DAAC's Data Pool; datasets are available in HDF format but are, in some cases, customizable to GeoTIFF.

 ORNL DAAC's subsetting tools also provide a means to simply and efficiently access and visualize MODIS ET data products.